 Dr Nicola Streeten: Founder and London co-ordinator (2009-) is an anthropologist-turned-illustrator and comics scholar.
 Her graphic memoir Billy, Me & You, published by Myriad Editions in 2011, is the first long form graphic memoir by a British woman to have been published and was awarded Highly Commended in the Popular Medicine category of the British Medical Association Medical Book Awards 2012.
-She is currently working on her second graphic novel, Hymn, and a research PhD on the cultural history of British feminist cartoons and comics from 1970 to 2010 from the University of Sussex.
+She holds a PhD on the cultural history of British feminist cartoons and comics from 1970 to 2010 from the University of Sussex.
 She lectures at London College of Communication, University of the Arts London.